NON-ALCOHOLIC DRINKS

 Of course, the multiplicity of mercado-area non-alcoholic drinks hardly ends with these two.
 Be sure to browse our list of non-alcoholic drinks.

-Moreover, though it's rare to find people drinking alcoholic drinks in the mercado proper, it's very normal for establishments of all kinds of color to cluster along the mercado's perimeter offering alcoholic drinks.
+Moreover, though it's rare to find people drinking alcoholic drinks in the mercado proper, it's very normal for establishments of all kinds to cluster along the mercado's perimeter offering alcoholic drinks.
 Even teetotalers might get a kick from viewing our list of alcoholic drinks.